addyosmani/backbone-fundamentals/README.md

 });
 ```

-The calback to our next route supports querying for todos based on a specific ID.
+The calback to our next route supports getting a single todos based on its ID.
 The route string itself (once compiled) will be converted from '/api/todos/:id' to a regular expression.
-As you might have guessed, this is a hint that routes can also be regular expression literals if we wished to do something more complex.
+As you might have guessed, this is a hint that routes can also be regular expression literals if we need them to be more complex.

 ```javascript
 app.get('/api/todos/:id', function(req, res){